EastLink (Melbourne): Environmental issues

 The road was the subject of an Environmental Effects Statement (June 1998), which was followed by a public hearing process in April 1999 before the final Government decision to proceed.
 The statement predicted an 18.5per cent increase in carbon dioxide, impacts on groundwater and wetlands, high impacts on areas of conservation value and the potential to affect 38 species of rare or threatened fauna and flora if the freeway was built.

+One notable example of EastLink's negative ecological impact is the Yarraman Creek, a first-order right bank tributary of the Dandenong Creek that forms the suburban border between Noble Park and Dandenong.
+The Fotheringham Reserve, which is located along the creek section between the Princes Highway and the Pakenham–Cranbourne line, hosts one of the largest intact, remnant river red gum (Eucalyptus camaldulensis) woodlands in the Dandenong Valley, and is among the westernmost native ranges of the endangered eastern dwarf galaxias (Galaxiella pusilla).
+The creek was partly re-routed in 2006 to make way for the EastLink construction, with several creek sections converted into concrete-lined culverts or downcut channels with exposed bedrocks and little substrates.
+As a result, the creek's riparian health has since declined, and the billabong wetlands along the creek no longer flood during the winter seasons and become gradually filled by the accumulation of plant litters and runoff sediments, thereby reducing the bushlands' water-retaining capacity to sufficiently sustain aquatic plants and aquatic/semiaquatic faunae.

 EastLink's builders stated that the road would relieve traffic congestion throughout Melbourne's eastern and south-eastern suburbs, resulting in more efficient traffic flow, therefore reducing fuel consumption and exhaust output.

 During the planning phase (then a VicRoads project), a large debate surrounding damage to the Mullum Mullum Valley occurred.
 A number of options for the path of the road through the valley were considered.
 The option chosen – for two 1.6 km tunnels – was the second-to-most expensive, and the second-to-most environmentally friendly.
 Other options considered in planning included a surface road for the entire length, much shorter tunnels, and slightly longer tunnels.

 However, despite the attention on tunnelling beneath the Mullum Mullum Gorge, the Ringwood Interchange is entirely above-ground and has resulted in relocation of the creek through this area.